Skip to main content

 Fur

 Fur production is cruel and unneeded.
 That's why we urge the fashion industry to stop using animal fur and support laws to end fur farming, trade and sales.
-With bans in 20 countries and 14 cities and counting, we're ending fur in fashion.
+With fur farming bans in 22 countries and fur bans in Israel, California and 16 U.S. towns and cities, plus more than 1,600 retailers and counting shunning fur, we're ending fur in fashion.

 Trophy hunter standing with rifle over body of dead wild giraffe